 What Are Binocular Cues?

-To put it simply, binocular cues are all the information that are taken or captured by our two eyes.
+To put it simply, binocular cues are all the information that is taken or captured by our two eyes.
 Then, our brain processes the captured information with a view to perceiving the distance or depth.

 Well, depth perception is referred to the visual ability of the human being for perceiving the world in 3-dimensions (3D) along with the distance of a particular object.
-For animals, the corresponding term to depth perception is called the depth sensation.
+For animals, the corresponding term to depth perception is called depth sensation.
 Depth perception plays a very important role in our visual system.

 Generally speaking, if there were no binocular cues, then it wouldn’t have been possible for us to see the 3D world.
 Actually, our brain processes the information taken in by our two eyes to convert the info into a three-dimensional interpretation.
 And, thus, we become able to see 3D.

 When it is the discussion of the binocular cues, at that time, it is essential to make an in-depth discussion on the analysis of vergence.

 Well, vergence or disjunctive eye movements mainly work for providing us with a single vision through the procedure of bringing the bifixation images onto the related and corresponding retinal points of our two eyes.